WASHINGTON D.C.: The myth has been busted, smoking Cannabis does not increase suicidal tendencies among patients with psychiatric disorders.

 Cannabis is the most commonly used illicit substance worldwide, and its consumption is expected to increase as more jurisdictions, including Canada, legalise its recreational use.

-"We know there is a high rate of cannabis use among this population and wanted to better understand any potential correlation to suicidal behavior."
+"We know there is a high rate of cannabis use among this population and wanted to better understand any potential correlation to suicidal behaviour."